Xenoty/Xenoty/README.md

 ## Collaboration

 Open to any collaborations, preferably C# but always willing to learn, grow and contribute with others.
-I would LOVE to collaborate on any project that has a **positive** impact to people, communities and the world.
+I would LOVE to collaborate on any project that has a **positive** impact on people, communities and the world.

 I am currently well-equiped with the following skills (always looking to expand):
 - C#